ChaseAlll/P2/README.md

     * _Your LiveSplit application should look like this

   ![new_split](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/new_split.png)

+ ## Installing LiveSplit
+ * Now this is where the fun begins

 ## FAQ
  * Are there any performance settings that need changed?